 AI in the Fight Against COVID-19: Amir Haramaty, CCO at SparkBeyond; Lars Maaløe, CTO at Corti; and Asif Hasan, co-founder of Quantiphi, will explore how companies are using AI to help governments respond to the social and economic impact of COVID-19.
 Shilpa Kolhatkar, an NVIDIA AI Nations executive, will moderate.
 Available on demand beginning Oct.
 7.

 Building an AI Nation: In a two-part discussion, experts from the federal government, a policy think tank and higher education will focus on lessons learned in the implementation of AI and the future state of AI in America.
 In part one, Anthony Robbins, vice president of NVIDIA’s North America Public Sector, will host a discussion with retired Lieutenant General Jack Shanahan and Suzette Kent, former CIO of the federal government.
-In part two, Robbins will continue the conversation with Michael McQuade, vice president of research at Carnegie Mellon University and member of the Defense Innovation Board; John Etchemendy, provost at Stanford University and co-director of the Stanford Institute for Human-Centered Artificial Intelligence; and Danielle Tarraf, senior information scientist at RAND Corporation.
+In part two, Robbins will continue the conversation with Michael McQuade, vice president of research at Carnegie Mellon University; John Etchemendy, provost at Stanford University and co-director of the Stanford Institute for Human-Centered Artificial Intelligence; and Danielle Tarraf, senior information scientist at RAND Corporation.
 Live on Oct.
 8 at 8 a.m.
 Pacific time.